Robert Howcott and the Regicides, 1660

-Amongst those arrested were John Downes on 18 June 1660 (1) and Vincent Potter (2), both of whom had signed the death warrant.
-A petition by Robert Howcott, seeking the reward of an office under the Crown, describes his role in their apprehension.
+Amongst those arrested were John Downes on 18 June 1660 [1] and Vincent Potter [2], both of whom had signed the death warrant.
+A petition by Robert Howcott, seeking the reward of an office under the Crown, describes his role in apprehending them.

 The Petition